ionify/about/ions/ion.md

 - {any:"data kind"}  // 3rd ion
 ```

-JavaScript's **hip-hop** operation overloading is a simple & reliable pattern for
+JavaScript's **hip-hop** operator overloading is a simple & reliable pattern for
 enabling **ion** observation & notification.
 As shown, it can be manually implemented or
 leveraged via
 [**ionify**: invoked object notation implemented for you](http://api.ionify.net/),